Breaded Shrimp Recipe

 After your shrimp are peeled and deveined, season the shrimp with Old Bay Seasoning.
 If you like, you can also add salt to the shrimp at this step, but we like to sprinkle it on the shrimp when they are hot from the oil.

-Fry the shrimp in vegetable or canola oil, any neutral oil with a high smoking point.
+STEP 2 – FRY THE SHRIMP: Fill a large pot halfway with oil.
+Use a vegetable or canola oil, or any neutral oil with a high smoke point.
 The shrimp will be done fairly quickly, just about 3-4 minutes per batch.
+Add a few shrimp at a time, not overcrowding the pot, and fry until golden brown.

 What Kind Of Sauce Goes With Fried Shrimp?